-Outside Time - Allowing the kids' time outside to run and play is a focal point of our daily afterschool schedule.
-Social, emotional, and physical development through play is paramount in the lives of young people and is a staple of our afterschool programs.
+Outside Time - Allowing the kids' time outside to run and play is a focal point of our daily schedule.
+Social, emotional, and physical development through play is paramount in the lives of young people and is a staple of our Camp CREW programs.
 Teachers are encouraged to facilitate organized games that emphasize teamwork, sportsmanship, and skill development.
 Whether kids are engaged with an organized game or free play around the playscape, our kids are outside running.
 Our teachers work together and actively supervise our students while outside.
 If weather permits, we always have a group of kids outside.

-Clubs and Student Lead Productions - Our teachers lead engaging activities during designated club times in our afterschool schedule.
-Clubs are designed to keep students engaged, explore new talents, discover new hobbies, and challenge students to build on known skills.
-Club activities are always age appropriate and well planned.
-Club activities include, but not limited to sports, arts and crafts, creative painting, science and engineering, gym games, sewing, and cooking.
-CREW Program productions are organized throughout the school year and directed by the students.
-Afterschool productions include holiday celebrations, music videos, film festivals, talent shows, and carnivals.
-CREW also partners with other nonprofit organizations throughout the year for community outreach projects.
+Activities and Student Lead Productions - Our teachers lead engaging activities during designated activity times during camp.
+Activities are designed to keep students engaged, explore new talents, discover new hobbies, and challenge students to build on known skills.
+Activities are always age appropriate and well planned.
+Activities include, but are not limited to sports, arts and crafts, creative painting, science and engineering, gym games, sewing, and cooking.
+Camp CREW Program productions are organized throughout the summer and directed by the students.
+Camp CREW productions may include holiday celebrations, music videos, film festivals, talent shows, and carnivals.

-19.1 Water Activities
+18.1 Water Activities